dotnetcore/CAP/docs/content/user-guide/en/cap/configuration.md

 Maximum number of retries.
 When this value is reached, retry will stop and the maximum number of retries will be modified by setting this parameter.

 #### FallbackWindowLookbackSeconds

-> Default: 240
+> Default: 240 sec

-Time in seconds to wait before continue retrying.
+Configure the retry processor to pick up the fallback window lookback time for `Scheduled` or `Failed` status messages.

 #### FailedThresholdCallback